amoghkapalli/FlixsterPlus/README.md

 - [X] **Parse through JSON data and implement a RecyclerView to display all movies**
 - [X] **Use Glide to load and display movie poster images**

-The following **optional** features are implemented:

-- [ ] Improve and customize the user interface through styling and coloring
-- [ ] Implement orientation responsivity
-  - App should neatly arrange data in both landscape and portrait mode
-- [ ] Implement Glide to display placeholder graphics during loading
-  - Note: this feature is difficult to capture in a GIF without throttling internet speeds.
-Instead, include an additional screencap of your Glide code implementing the feature.  (<10 lines of code)

 The following **additional** features are implemented:

 - [X] Movies are sorted based on movie rating.